 50 g cashew nuts (slightly crushed - not optional)

 2 bay leaves

 1 teaspoon of sugar

 1 teaspoon red chili powder (or more for hot)

 1 to 2 green chili seeded chopped (opt)

 First marinate the chicken in a mix of the first 4 elements for at least 1 h.

 Then brown the chicken in a little oil (no need to cook it through), reserve.

-In the same pan, add a bit of EVOO and a generous amount of butter (~20 g), then cook the tomatoes and all the elements in the second list (except the cream).
-Simmer on low, covered, for 20 to 30 mn (or more if your tomatoes are not too ripe).
+In the same pan, add a bit of EVOO and a generous amount of butter (~20 g), sweat the onion, then cook the tomatoes and all the elements in the second list (except the cream) along with a teaspoon of salt.
+Simmer on low, uncovered, for 20 to 30 mn (or more if your tomatoes are not too ripe).